darwinkjull/TEE-docs/docs/Technical Setup/the-workspace.md

 You can access the workspace by clicking on the "Annotate" tab on the left side of the page.

 ## Projects:
 Each project represents an individual labelling task.
-Data rows are input into projects as batches, labelled once, reviewied, and then can be input into a different project or exported.
+Data rows are input into projects as batches, labelled once, reviewed, and then can be input into a different project or exported.

 ### Project Tabs:
 When you select a project, you will notice there are multiple tabs at the top of the page.
 A summary of each tab is provided below: